- Buyers

 You will also find many familiar names here such as Sainsbury’s, Waitrose, M&S, Boots, Costa Coffee and Pizza Express.

-Maple Road is where the best restaurants are found, including the highly regarded The French Table, No 97 and Cento Uno.
 The Lamb is a popular community-minded pub serving a great selection of beers and fine wines.
 The CAMRA-winning pub hosts music events, monthly cheese clubs, dress-up parties and events too.

 Surbiton Farmers’ Market takes places every third Saturday of the month.
 This award-winning market offers a wonderful atmosphere and a fabulous selection of fresh produce and homemade treats.